grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### max_open_conns_default

-For SQL datasources (MySql, Postgres, MSSQL) override the default maximum number of open connections (default: 100).
-Values configured in data source settings will be preferred over this value.
+For SQL data sources (MySql, Postgres, MSSQL) you can override the default maximum number of open connections (default: 100).
+The value configured in data source settings will be preferred over the default value.

 ### max_idle_conns_default

-For SQL datasources (MySql, Postgres, MSSQL) override the default allowed number of idle connections (default: 100).
-Values configured in data source settings will be preferred over this value.
+For SQL data sources (MySql, Postgres, MSSQL) you can override the default allowed number of idle connections (default: 100).
+The value configured in data source settings will be preferred over the default value.

 ### max_conn_lifetime_default

-For SQL datasources (MySql, Postgres, MSSQL) override the default maximum connection lifetime specified in seconds (default: 14400).
-Values configured in data source settings will be preferred over this value.
+For SQL data sources (MySql, Postgres, MSSQL) you can override the default maximum connection lifetime specified in seconds (default: 14400).
+The value configured in data source settings will be preferred over the default value.

 <hr/>